Personal Trainer Thoughts on Protein Powder

 I don't recommend protein shakes alone (as in just mixed with water) as a meal replacement.
 If you mix it into a smoothie by adding fats, carbs and even veggies (like banana, almond butter, and spinach), it’s great!
 So when using it as a meal replacement, just make sure you make it a full meal.

 NO IT WILL NOT MAKE YOU BULKY.
 If I had a dollar for every time a girl asked me if a long list of things will make her bulky, I could pay rent for a year!
 Ladies, eating protein will not turn you into the hulk, and if you wanna get lean and tone up, protein is your best friend in helping your body efficiently burn fat and build muscle.
+On a related note, protein powder isn’t only for post-workout meals/snacks either.
+It can be, but it can also be used for dinner when you work late and get home too tired to cook (I mean, it’s better than a sleeve of Oreos for dinner, right?)

 Try our protein powders! (shameless plug) I spent over a year developing the formulas because was extremely picky about quality ingredients, mouth feel and taste.
 I also packaged them in glass jars because I strongly believe in not only preserving the products on the shelf (NO BPA LEAKAGE HERE), but also in promoting more sustainable solutions for the planet.
 All of the jars are 100% recyclable, and they can be repurposed in your house in endless ways (hello gorgeous Instagram worthy kitchen pantry!).